SWE-Group3/Kiwi-The-Mathematical-Mage/README.md

 as it is expecting the answer to be entered as a mixed number.
 When in doubt, prefer entering mixed numbers over proper fractions for such problems.

+Spell cooldowns are not implemented within this prototype even though our Software Requirements Specification specified them.
+Although this was done for balancing purposes, it can be imagined that spell cooldowns will be implemented when the game undergoes some serious balancing changes.

 ## Acknowledgments

 * Built using Godot Engine